Jiangyan-Zhao/BKP/cran-comments.md

 ## Additional comments

-This is a maintenance and feature update for the BKP package.
+This is a maintenance update for the BKP package.
-All changes are backward compatible and have been tested on major platforms.
+To ensure CRAN policy compliance and avoid BLAS/OpenMP thread issues during vignette building,

-We have added a fix in the vignettes to limit BLAS/OpenMP threads during vignette builds to avoid "OMP: Warning #96" on CRAN Linux platforms.
+we have removed the package vignettes.
+The vignettes are available in the arXiv paper referenced in the Description field.
-All examples and vignettes run without errors or warnings on local checks.
+All examples and tests run without errors or warnings on local checks.